edgio-docs/edgio-docs/guides/caching.md

 Moovweb XDN provides you with a default cache key out of the box.
 It is a broad cache key that ensures general correctness but that can be further customized by you.
 The default cache key consists of:

-* Value of request `host` request header
+- Value of request `host` request header
-* Complete request URL, including the query params (this can be customized)
+- Complete request URL, including the query params (this can be customized)
-* Value of `accept-encoding` request header
+- Value of `accept-encoding` request header
-* Name of the destination when [split testing](./split_testing) is in effect
+- Name of the destination when [split testing](./split_testing) is in effect

-#### Customizing Cache Key
+#### Customizing the Cache Key

 It is often useful to customize the cache key, either to improve the cache hit ratio or to account for complexities of your site.
 As seen above, the XDN provides an easy way to customize the keys by using the `CustomCacheKey` class.
 Here we will focus on two common examples:

-* Increasing the cache hit ratio by excluding query parameters that are not used in the rendering of the content:
+- Increasing the cache hit ratio by excluding query parameters that are not used in the rendering of the content:

 ```js
 import { CustomCacheKey } from '@xdn/core/router'